Skip to main content

 How does informed consent work for Telehealth?

-Also, here are a few sample consent forms collected from various online sources.
-These are for informational purposes only, so it is your responsibility as the provider to update the content to meet your specific state's requirements.
+Note: The sample consent forms linked above are for informational purposes only.
+It’s your practice’s responsibility to update the content to meet your specific state's requirements.

 Preparing for Telehealth appointments